-Arthur Franz bio: Veteran movie and television actor dead at 86
+Arthur Franz bio: Veteran movie and television actor has died

-Film and television actor Arthur Franz died of heart failure and emphysema on Saturday, June 18, 2006, at St. John's Hospital in Oxnard, Calif.
+Film and television actor Arthur Franz died on June 18 in Oxnard, California.
 Until recently, Franz had been living in New Zealand.
 He was 86.

 Born on Feb.
 29, 1920, in Perth Amboy, New Jersey, Arthur Franz appeared in a number of feature films from the late ’40s to the late ’50s, usually playing amiable supporting characters.
 Among his best-received movies are two 1952 Stanley Kramer productions directed by the previously blacklisted Edward Dmytryk: the war drama Eight Iron Men and the psychological thriller The Sniper, in which Franz has the less-than-amiable title role, and which earned Edward Anhalt and Edna Anhalt an Academy Award nomination for Best Motion Picture Story.

 Among Arthur Franz’s other movies of the 1950s are Fred Zinnemann’s The Member of the Wedding (1952), with Julie Harris, Ethel Waters, and Brandon De Wilde; William Cameron Menzies’ low-budget sci-fier Invaders from Mars (1953); Edward Dmytryk’s Best Picture Academy Award nominee The Caine Mutiny (1954), starring Humphrey Bogart, Van Johnson, José Ferrer, and Fred MacMurray; Cornel Wilde’s The Devil’s Hairpin (1957), featuring Wilde himself and his wife Jean Wallace; and Dmytryk’s war drama The Young Lions (1958), with Marlon Brando, Montgomery Clift, and Dean Martin.